-With the Tax Cuts and Job Act now law, taxpayers will see many changes when it comes time to file their 2018 federal income taxes.
-The rewrite of the new tax code keeps seven tax brackets, but drops nearly all of the rates.
-While the bottom rate remains at 10%, the highest rate falls to 37%, from the 39.6% it was last year.
-Below are the federal tax brackets and rates you can expect for 2018.
+The rewrite of the tax code keeps seven tax brackets, but drops nearly all of the rates.
+While the bottom rate remains at 10%, the highest rate falls to 37%, from the 39.6% it was in years past.
+Below are the federal tax brackets and rates you can expect for 2019.

 |Rate||Unmarried Individuals with Taxable Income Over||Married Individuals Filing Jointly with Taxable Income Over||Heads of Households with Taxable Income Over|